 How Long Does A Social Security Disability Review Take?

+How long does SSI review take?
 Social security disability reviews can take anywhere from 1 to 6 months or more depending on whether you received the short or the long form.
 If you’re subjected to a full medical review, it may take longer.

 As you know, the SSA routinely reviews the medical condition of people who are receiving disability benefits.
 It’s what the agency calls a “continuing disability review” (CDR).
 The frequency of which depends on how likely you are to recover and start working again.